mbgeorge48/dotfiles/README.md

 ## TODOs

-Debain guide to setting up Pyenv
+Debain guide to setting up Pyenv and Node
 PS1 being a bit flaky on bash
 gpg caching in debian
 Update ssh steps